juanjux/sandstorm-sandcats-cert-installer/README.md

   }
 }
 ```
-Dont forget to point the ssl_certificate and the ssl_certificate_key to the directory where the script copied the certificates.
+Dont forget to point the `ssl_certificate` and `ssl_certificate_key` options to the directory where the script copied the certificates.

-And after restarting Sandstorm and nginx this should work; at least it works perfectly for me, don't count on me for technical support, I don't work for Sandstorm.
+And after restarting Sandstorm and nginx this should work; at least it works perfectly for me but don't count on me for technical support, I don't work for Sandstorm.